 |download vCarddownload vCard to your mobile|

 In August 2008, Grant created Film Studies For Free, a regularly updated web-archive of links to, and comment on, online, Open Access, film and moving image studies resources of note.
-The website, with its associated micro-blogs, has a large international readership, including around 14,000 regular subscribers.
+The website, with its associated micro-blogs, has a large international readership, including around 20,000 regular followers/subscribers.
 Her research blog Filmanalytical can be found here; and Audiovisualcy, the film studies video essay group forum that she curates is here.

-Her video essay work has been shown at a number of film festivals:
+Grant's video essay work has been shown at a number of film festivals:

 - Touching the Film Object? was included as part of the programme 'Film Studies in Motion' curated by Volker Pantenburg and Kevin B Lee for the Internationale Kurzfilmtage Oberhausen/International Oberhausen Short Film Festival, 2012.

 - True Likeness, comparing Peeping Tom (Michael Powell, 1960) and Code Inconnu/Code Unknown (Michael Haneke, 2000), was shown alongside those films in a special event at the Rio Cinema in London on September 16 -- 'Breaking the Unknown Code?', as part of the UK-wide, 2012 'Scala Beyond' Film Festival.